As well as offering online sessions via Zoom, I have resumed face to face counselling sessions.

 We will discuss our contract which will include confidentiality, fees, boundaries and how we might work together.

-Payment of the first session only to be taken at the point of booking by card payment.
+Payment of the first session only to be taken at the point of booking by BACS transfer.
 This payment will confirm your agreed appointment date and time.

 I am a fully qualified Counsellor and Psychotherapist and a Registered Member of the British Association of Counselling & Psychotherapy (BACP).
 This can be verified on the BACP Register.